-This fluffy, warm chocolate chip mug cake bakes in the microwave and has all the decadence you want from a dessert in a single serving!
+This chocolate chip mug cake bakes up fluffy and warm in the microwave.
+It has all the decadence you want from a dessert in a single serving!
 With just a few ingredients, this mug cake whips up in mere minutes and will totally satisfy your chocolatey dessert cravings!

 A delectably warm and fluffy chocolate chip mug cake you won't have to share!